Raiden-Zhu/Raiden-Zhu.github.io/_pages/about.md

 <small><em>"Seek truth and beauty."</em></small>

-My primary research interest lies in understanding the fundamental mechanisms underpinning the practical success of deep learning, including LLMs.
-I am also interested in developing machine learning methodologies inspired by principles.
+My research vision is to understand the fundamental mechanisms underpinning the practical success of deep learning, including (M)LLMs, and to develop a theoretically grounded, incentivized, democratic, and scalable decentralized learning framework as a foundation for next-generation general intelligence.

-My current research focus includes:
+Currently, his research lies at the intersection of these two directions:

+- **Decentralized learning** (e.g., [generalization](https://arxiv.org/abs/2206.12680), [training dynamics](https://arxiv.org/abs/2306.02913), [data influence](https://openreview.net/forum?id=2TIYkqieKw), [communication allocation](https://openreview.net/forum?id=lWGMbJRCtQ), [benckmark](https://openreview.net/forum?id=hDfD4HcDo0));
-- **Science of deep learning** (e.g., [symmetries](https://arxiv.org/abs/2406.09189) in neural networks' weight space, [training dynamics of gradient methods](https://arxiv.org/abs/2306.02913));
+- **Science of deep learning** (e.g., [symmetries](https://arxiv.org/abs/2406.09189), [training dynamics/implicit bias](https://arxiv.org/abs/2306.02913), [emergence of mergeability](https://openreview.net/forum?id=lWGMbJRCtQ));
-- **Theory of decentralized learning** (e.g., [generalization](https://arxiv.org/abs/2206.12680), [data influence](https://openreview.net/forum?id=2TIYkqieKw));
-- **Efficient & trustworthy learning algorithms**.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.